UofUEpiBio/defm/README.md

 ## Example 3: Using formulas for transitions

-In this example, we will redo the previous model, but now using formulas for specifying the transitions:
+In this example, we will redo the previous model, but now use formulas for specifying the transitions:

 ``` r